List of Greek Protected Designations of Origin cheeses

-In 1996, 19 cheeses from Greece were awarded Protected Designation of Origin (PDO) status defining their areas of origin and methods of production.
-Feta received the same status in 2002 and Xygalo Sitias in 2008.
+In 1996, 19 cheeses from Greece were registered as Protected Designation of Origin (PDO) in the EU defining their areas of origin and methods of production.
+Feta received the same status in 2002, Xygalo Sitias in 2008 and Tsalafouti in 2023.
 The designated cheeses are made from fresh milk by traditional methods.
 They contain predominantly sheep or sheep and goat's milk.

 The use of cow's milk is not traditional in Greece as the nature of much of the terrain favours the farming of sheep and goats.
 Such cow's milk as is produced is mainly destined for drinking or the production of processed cheese.
-The Greek cheeses containing cow's milk that have PDO status are Graviera Naxou, San Michali and Metsovone (which also contains sheep's milk).
+The Greek cheeses containing cow's milk that have PDO status are 3 Graviera cheeses, San Michali and Metsovone (which also contains sheep's milk).

+The cheeses with PDO registration are protected in the EU and the UK.
+Through bilateral agreements, the PDO registration of the EU some cheeses are also recognized in other countries.